fbpx

 To drive a quad bike on the road you need to have a full car licence or a category B1 licence if it was issued before January 1997.

-This law was part of a change made in 2018 which is only about tarmac (paved) roads.
+This law was part of a change made in 2018 that applies to tarmac (paved) roads.
 This law does not apply to off-road ATV/quad biking.

 Photo of International Driving Permit